yoshizzle/developers-1/_guides/python-guide.md

 ## Objects

-The Linode python library is completely object-oriented, and every API resource has an object that represents it.
+The Linode python library is object-oriented, and every API resource has an object that represents it.
 If you know the ID of an object, it can be created with a `LinodeClient` and ID and used as you please: